Skip to content

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” For more info click here

-you get down ; because your people, which you brought out of the land of Egypt, have corrupted [themselves]
+down at once ; because your people, who you brought out of the land of Egypt, have become corrupt.

-32:8 They have turned aside quickly out of the way which I commanded them they have made them a molten calf, and have worshiped it, and have sacrificed thereunto, and said, These [are] your gods, O Israel, which have brought ya’ll up out of the land of Egypt.
+that I commanded them they have cast an image of a calf, and worshiped it, and sacrificed to it, and said, O Israel, This is your god, that brought you up from the land of Egyptמִצְרַיִם

 32:9 And YAHWEH יְהֹוָה